 This forgiveness is first received by Christ’s sacrifice and it is kept in our souls by “godly grief [true sorrow, which] produces a repentance that leads to salvation and brings no regret, but worldly grief [false sorrow] produces death” (2 Corinthians 7:10), since it rejects God’s perfect forgiveness He gave us from lacking sorrow for offending God.

-True sorrow is so much more than a word or thought as I will explain in this article.
 Oh, “how few the Elect are” as St. Jerome, Doctor of the Church, warns us in his commentary on Matthew.
-The tragic reality is, so few have a saving faith/true sorrow for just some of our sins, but we must grow in faith to have it for ALL of them.
+The tragic reality is, we don’t need to have true sorrow for just some of our sins, but we must grow in faith to have it for ALL of them.

 Sure, we need to, “confess our sins, [then] he who is faithful and just will forgive us our sins and cleanse us from all unrighteousness” (1 John 1:19).
-But this confession we must make can’t be lacking in true contrition, saying we are sorry, but in our hearts we really aren’t.
+But this confession we must make can’t be lacking in true contrition: saying we are sorry with our words, but in our hearts we really aren’t.
 We need godly grief (true sorrow), and this godly grief we need, for most, takes much time to acquire because we desire sin very much.

 Sadly, our confessions, if we make them, for most, are simply done in word alone.
 Our hearts aren’t truly sorry for our great offenses committed against God, because we aren’t doing what is necessary to change.

 “Many, I tell you, will attempt to enter [Heaven] but will not be strong enough [for they lack a saving faith]” (Luke 13:23-24).

 So we can begin to see our errors in thinking, so the devil won’t own us for all eternity, please ask ourselves, “How can we be truly sorry for sinning if we aren’t even working with all of our heart to stop?”
 What kind of sorrow is that?…I tell you, it isn’t true.